top of page

 Rail'n'Jail and the Catch-Out Kid

-Jimothy Dyck was asleep in the Trans-Canada Railyard, dreaming of anywhere but here.
+Content Rating: PG Jimothy Dyck was asleep in the Trans-Canada Railyard, dreaming of anywhere but here.
 His dreams were too big for the small town he left behind.
 He was headed west, to make it big, with a train hopper named Laverne “Rail’n’Jail” Jenkins.
 But without any direction, he was just wandering aimlessly between endless rows of rail cars until, finally, the distant wail of a midnight freight train pulled Jimothy from his restless dreamland.
 “Wake up, Jimothy!”
-Jenkins whispered, givi
+Jenk

 Alan Wiebe